Pornographic film actor: Female performers

 American businesswoman and former pornographic film actress Jenna Jameson has been named the world's most famous adult entertainment performer.

 American model and former pornographic film actress Bree Olson.
 She performed in over 170 adult films from 2006 to 2011.

 Hungarian call girl and former pornographic film actress Anette Dawn was one of the most prominent European adult film actresses of the 2000s.

+Jade Marcella, a retired American-born Indonesian nude model, pornographic actress and pornographic director of ethnic Javanese descent.

+Nyomi Marcella, an American-born Indonesian nude model and pornographic actress of Javanese ethnicity.

 The on-screen physical appearances of the female performers is of primary importance.
 They are typically younger in age than their male counterparts, in their teens, 20s, and 30s.
-There is a preference in the industry for thinness and large-breasted actresses; some film studios encourage their actresses to have breast implants, and offer to pay for the procedure.
+As most pornografic content is produced for and by cisgender, heterosexual white men, there is a preference in the industry for thinness and white actresses with large breasts.
+Some film studios encourage their actresses to have breast implants, and offer to pay for the procedure.
+Regarding body types, there is much more diversity among female webcam performers who are mostly not bound to a film studio.

 According to actor-turned-director Jonathan Morgan:

 The girls could be graded like A, B and C. The A is the chick on the boxcover.
 She has the power.
 So she'll show up late or not at all.
 99.9% of them do that.

 Less desirable actresses are more likely to agree to perform more extreme and high-risk sexual acts such as "double-anal" in order to get work.
 According to Morgan:

 Some girls are used up in nine months or a year.
 An 18-year-old, sweet young thing, signs with an agency, makes five films in her first week.
 Five directors, five actors, five times five: she gets phone calls.
 A hundred movies in four months.
 She's not a fresh face any more.
 Her price slips and she stops getting phone calls.
 Then it's, 'Okay, will you do anal?
 Will you do gangbangs?'
 Then they're used up.
 They can't even get a phone call.
 The market forces of this industry use them up.

 Some performers note that "a performer's pleasure is not of primary importance" and that "porn sex is not the same as private sex".